 AS/A2 Art (OCR)

-The Art Department offers two endorsed areas.
-Students can study Fine Art and Textiles.
+The Art Department offers students the opportunity to study Fine Art at A-level.

-At AS level students must produce a portfolio which accounts for 60% and prepare and sit a 5 hour examination which accounts for 40%.
-At A2 students choose and develop a personal topic and this is supported by a 3000 written study which accounts for 60%.
+At AS level students must produce a portfolio which accounts for 60% of the course.
+They must also prepare for, and sit, a 5 hour examination which accounts for 40%.
+At A2 students choose and develop a personal topic supported by a 3000 written study: this accounts for 60% of their course.
 A 15 hour examination takes place in May and this accounts for 40% of their final marks.

 The courses build upon the work done in GCSE but at a much higher level.
 Students are expected to be self-motivated enough to work independently in the sixth form art studio during and after school.
 They must have an inquisitive mind and want to explore ideas and problems posed by the visual world around them.